 An on-demand service splits its operations between the default network and the service network.
 Shared components of the service, such as executive controllers and databases, run centrally on the default network along with the Cloud Controller, UAA, and other PCF components.
 The worker pool deployed to specific spaces runs on the service network.

-Prior to deploying the MySQL for PCF service tile that uses the on-demand broker (ODB), the operator must request the network connections needed to allow various components of Pivotal Cloud Foundry (PCF) to communicate with ODB.
+Prior to deploying any service tile that uses the on-demand broker (ODB), the operator must request the network connections needed to allow various components of Pivotal Cloud Foundry (PCF) to communicate with ODB.
 The specifics of how to open those connections varies for each IaaS.

 The following table shows the responsibilities of the key components in an on-demand architecture.

 |BOSH Director||Creates and updates service instances as instructed by ODB|